 That's all, folks!

 We hope these two posts helped to create a clearer picture of lean management!
 It's true most principles focus on the software industry, but their concept can be implemented successfully in almost all businesses.
-Read even more on project management and team collaboration on our blog!
+Read even more on project management and team culture and collaboration on our blog!